 The Scots in South Africa offers a major contribution to both Scottish and South African history and in the process illuminates a significant field of the Scottish Diaspora that has so far received little attention.
 The Scots presence at the Cape.
 Radicals, evangelicals, the Scottish Enlightenment and Cape colonial autocracy.
 Scots missions and the frontier.
 Maintaining Scots identity.
 The Scots in South Africa: Ethnicity, Identity, Gender and Race, 1772-1914 (Studies in Imperialism).

-Scotland
+Vatersay Scotland

 -

-Tour Scotland short Spring 4K travel video of the parish church and
+Tour Scotland very short 4K travel video clip of a Scotsman wearing a kilt

 3 hours ago